nychealth/covid-vaccine-data/Readme.md

 ### people/

 This folder contains information on the number of people who are fully vaccinated, and people who received at least one dose of COVID-19 vaccine.
-These data include NYC residents who received immunizations administered in NYC, NYS or elsewhere and reported to the CIR by NYC providers or the [New York State Immunization Information System (NYSIIS)](https://www.health.ny.gov/prevention/immunization/information_system/).
+These data include NYC residents who received immunizations administered in NYC, NYS or elsewhere and reported to the CIR by NYC providers or the [New York State Immunization Information System (NYSIIS)](https://www.health.ny.gov/prevention/immunization/information_system/) and New Jersey Immunization Information System (NJIIS).
 Files that begin with ‘by-residency’ also include data on the number of eligible non-NYC residents vaccinated at a NYC vaccinating facility.